Call for Proposals

 This strand is designed to highlight culturally responsive lessons, activities, and pedagogical approaches that transform our classrooms into liberated anti-oppressive spaces.

-V. Health, Human Development & Sustainable Communities:
+IV.
+Health, Human Development & Sustainable Communities:

-This strand emphasizes research, effective practices and current issues related to culturally relevant and socially responsive community-focused program and practices.
+This strand emphasizes research, effective practices and current issues related to culturally relevant and socially responsive community-focused programs and practices.
 The strand provides a platform to explore solutions to disparate practices and programs that may hinder the wellbeing, education, and growth and development of communities in Texas, the United States, and around the world.
 The impetus for this strand is to provide viable solutions that: (1) increase overall knowledge and skills associated with medical practices specific to ethnic, cultural, religious, socioeconomic, linguistic and other dynamics that contribute to health disparities; and (2) that provide comprehensive community-focused practices and programs that promote connections to local, national and international leaders with the goal of providing present and future generations with opportunities to benefit from historical and/or transformative practices.

-VI.
-Policy and Practice:
+V. Policy and Practice:

 This strand is designed to explore studies of classroom and/or school reform practices promoting multicultural education, citizenship education and comparative/international education while building scholarship related to multicultural education.
 Also, important to this strand are policies and practices associated with access, opportunity, and PK-20 preparedness that promote equity, access and/or social justice in education.
 Presentations exploring the prison industrial complex (school-to-prison pipeline, school discipline, zero tolerance, etc.) in the U.S. and around the world, as well as other impediments to social equity, are welcomed.